mludevid/Minprol/README.md

 To run it you'll need the Rust compiler.
 You can start the interpreter by running `cargo run`.

 Next steps:
-- Write test functions for everything.
+- Work in progress: Write test functions for everything.
 - Improve end of line handling to later be able to accept instructions over multiple lines in files.
 - If Else
 - Loops